oracle/docker-images/OracleDatabase/SingleInstance/README.md

     podman exec <container name> /opt/oracle/setPassword.sh <your password>

 **Important Note:**
-The ORACLE_SID for Oracle Database 26ai Free is always `FREE` and the PDB_NAME is always `FREEPDB1`.
-They cannot be changed, hence there are no ORACLE_SID or PDB_NAME parameters provided for the Free build.
+The ORACLE_SID for Oracle Database 23ai/26ai Free is always `FREE` and cannot be changed, hence there is no ORACLE_SID parameter provided for the Free build.

 #### Running Oracle Database 21c/18c Express Edition in a container